Rick Yager: Other newspaper and comic book work

 During the 1930s and 1940s Yager created multiple comic book features in addition to his newspaper comic strip work.
 Among them were Land O' Nod, Mystery Island, Wild Bill, Buzz Balmer, and Ace Kelly.
 These were published in Krim Ko Komics (Drovers Journal Press), Tops in Comics, Komik Pages (Chesler/Dynamic), and Bang Up Comics (Progressive Publishers).

 In the late 1940s Yager also illustrated noted psychologist Albert Edward Wiggam's Let's Explore Your Mind daily feature for the National Newspaper Syndicate.

 Other artistic pursuits

 Rick Yager was accomplished at watercolors, scrimshaw, wood carving and pursued many other artistic endeavors.
 His expert scrimshaw work was featured in William Gilkerson's seminal book entitled The Scrimshander, which was originally published in 1978.
-He was accomplished at the piano as well, and he entertained friends and relatives with popular tunes from the 1920s and 30's played in his unique improvised stride style.
+He was accomplished at the piano as well, and he entertained friends and relatives with popular tunes from the 1920s and 30s played in his unique improvised stride style.